 For a cutting board, it means teak is fairly forgiving of neglect.
 If you skip conditioning for a few months, teak won't dry out and crack the way some woods will.
 That low-maintenance quality appeals to people who don't want to think about board care.

 Teak also scores well on durability.
-At around 1,000–1,155 on the Janka hardness scale, it's a solid hardwood that resists surface denting in most normal use.
+The Wood Database lists teak (Tectona grandis) at 1,070 lbf on the Janka scale, and figures across teak sources typically fall in the 1,000 to 1,155 range.
+That is a solid hardwood that resists surface denting in most normal use.

 The Case Against Teak

-Here's where the honest conversation starts: that natural silica content that makes teak so water-resistant?
+The natural silica that makes teak water-resistant is also what makes it hard on knife edges.
 It also makes teak notably harder on knife edges than it should be.

 Silica is an abrasive.
 It's the same compound in sandpaper.
 And while your knife probably won't notice after a single session, the cumulative effect of cutting on a silica-rich surface is real blade wear over time.
 Professional cooks who prioritize knife longevity steer clear of teak for daily use.